 But there are also other nuances to look out for besides citizenship and residency.
 What kind of services are you looking for?
 Do you want one with the best online trading technology or the one with the highest level of personal service?
 Generally, those two are polar opposites.
 Traditional private banking is expensive.
 Whereas for online trading in the financial markets, maybe you don’t even need a bank account these days.

 Most offshore banks offer debit and/or credit cards, and internet banking – two essentials for the modern expat bank account.
 But again from here, services vary widely.
 Will it be a Maestro ATM card or a an American Express Platinum?
 If you are mainly interested in cash withdrawals using an offshore card, then Maestro might be better.
 But other clients want the prestige and service level afforded to those Gold and Platinum level clients – not to mention perks like airline miles offered on HSBC’s Panama Platinum Mastercards (that can be very valuable if you are conducting serious business through your offshore company.)

 The guide is FREE OF CHARGE if you are already a member of The Q Wealth Report.
-If you are not yet a member, you can sign up online right now for the price of a good lunch ($87 to be precise) and get instant access to this information, together with our no-quibble money back guarantee of satisfaction.
+If you are not yet a member, you can sign up online right now for the price of a good lunch ($97 to be precise) and get instant access to this information.
 Or, if you are not ready just yet but would like to stay in touch, sign up for our Q Bytes online newsletter and get a free five part course on offshore banking and asset protection.